SherineAwad/StructureVariations/README.md

 This is a Snakemake workflow for structure variations calling using delly and tiddit calling for structure variations SV (More structure variations tools will be included).

-We also use gene_fuse for calling gene fusions.
+We also use genefuse for calling gene fusions.

 The pipeline uses trimgalore and cutadapt to trim adapters.
 Align the reads using Bowtie2.
 Then GATK4 pipeline follows: add read groups, mark duplicates.
 We are testing to see whether base recalibration in SV is better.